Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Rydberg simulators and lattice gauge theory

 \section{Rydberg simulators and lattice gauge theory}

-In recent years, great experimental progress has been made in building and manipulating two-dimensional arrays of Rydberg atoms \cite{Bernien2017Dynamics, Keesling2019Kibble, Labuhn2016RydIsing,Leseleuc2019topo,Ebadi2021_256,Pascal2021AF}.
-They have been used to build quantum simulators for lattice gauge theory models \cite{Zhang:2018ufj,Surace:2019dtp,Notarnicola:2019wzb,Celi:2019lqy,Meurice:2021pvj, Fromholz:2022ymy,Gonzalez-Cuadra:2022hxt, Heitritter:2022jik,Bauer:2022hpo,Halimeh:2023lid}.
 The specific example discussed here is a ladder of Rydberg atoms.
-Optical-lattice realizations of the O(2) and Abelian Higgs (scalar QED) models were first put forward in \cite{Bazavov:2015kka}.
-In \cite{Zhang:2018ufj}, those proposals were adapted to a ladder of Rydberg-dressed atoms by encoding the electric-field quantum numbers on the rungs.
-An economical 2-leg-ladder array of Rydberg atoms was then proposed to simulate scalar QED with a spin-1 approximation where the electrical quantum numbers were truncated to only three values ($\pm 1$ and 0) \cite{Meurice:2021pvj}.
-This ladder simulator does not provide an exact match to scalar QED \cite{Zhang:2023agx}, however it has a very rich phase diagrams that includes incommensurate (floating) phases \cite{floating}.
-This offers multiple opportunities to define continuum limits at critical points.
+Several proposals map lattice gauge models onto ladder geometries in atomic platforms \cite{Bazavov:2015kka,Zhang:2018ufj,Meurice:2021pvj}.
+We follow the two-leg ladder construction introduced in \cite{Meurice:2021pvj}, which encodes electric-field quantum numbers on the rungs using a spin-1 truncation.
+While this ladder is not an exact realization of scalar QED \cite{Zhang:2023agx}, it has a rich phase diagram that includes incommensurate (floating) phases \cite{floating}.
+This makes it a useful testbed that can be readily implemented and simulated on current hardware, enabling benchmarking of Aquila and analysis of device limitations.

 The Hamiltonian of a Rydberg atom array has the general form \beq H = \frac{\Omega}{2}\sum_i(\ket{g_i}\bra{r_i} + \ket{r_i}\bra{g_i})-\Delta\sum_i n_i +\sum_{i<j}V_{ij}n_in_j, \enq with van der Waals interactions $V_{ij}=\Omega R_b^6/r_{ij}^6$, given a distance $r_{ij}$ between the atoms labeled as $i$ and $j$.
 We use $\hbar = 1$ units.
-We use the convention that $r_{ij}=R_b$, the Rydberg blockade radius, when $V_{ij}=\Omega$ the Rabi frequency.
+We use the convention that $r_{ij}=R_b$, the Rydberg blockade radius, when $V_{ij}=\Omega$, the Rabi frequency.
 We define the Rydberg occupation with $n_i\ket{r_i}=\ket{r_i}$ and $n_i\ket{g_i}=0$.
-In the following we focus on the case of a two-leg ladder where the rung length is twice the lattice spacing between the rungs denoted $a$.
-We use positive detuning which favors the appearance of the Rydberg state.
-Except for heatmaps where we scan values of $\Delta$, we picked $\Delta/\Omega=3.5$ as in the experimental study of Ref. \cite{floating}.
-We also often use the value $R_b/a=2.35$ because of the rich near critical behavior found near this value \cite{floating}.
-For remote simulations using Aquila, we used the value $a=4.1\mu$m because smaller values can be problematic and adjusted $\Omega$ in order to get the desired $R_b/a$.
-For instance for $R_b/a=2.35$, $\Omega \simeq 6.775$ MHz.
-The raw data from Aquila from previous work on this simulator \cite{lower,Kaufman:2024xnu} and in this article is publicly available \cite{ymzenodo,previouszenodo,currentzenodo}.
+In the following, we focus on the case of a two-leg ladder.
+The lattice spacing between the rungs is denoted as $a$.
+The value of the rung length (with two atoms each) in lattice spacing units is denoted $\rho$.
+Here, we focus on the case $\rho=2$ as in Ref. \cite{floating}. \nr{N_{r}} We call the number of rungs of the ladder $\nr$.